dojo/framework/docs/en/creating-widgets/supplemental.md

 These widgets are required to implement a `render()` method that should [return any VDOM nodes](#rendering-in-dojo) that constitute the widget's structural representation within a web page.

-### Widget styling

-Styling of a widget's DOM output is handled via CSS, with relevant style classes stored in a CSS module file parallel to the widget's TypeScript module.
-Styling is identical for both functional and class-based widget types.
-This topic is described in detail within the [Styling and Theming reference guide](../styling-and-theming/supplemental.md).

 ### Basic widget example

 The following illustrates a trivial yet complete widget within a Dojo application: